The Burren: National Park

-The Burren National Park is one of six National Parks in the country.
+The Burren National Park is one of eight National Parks in the country.
 Taking in a modest sampling of the southeastern Burren, about 1500 ha, it is made up of land purchased by the Irish government to be set aside for conservation purposes.
 After a prolonged controversy (see Mullaghmore and the Burren Action Group), the planned construction of a visitor centre was shelved.
 The National Park currently has an information point at Corofin.
 It is also associated with the preservation area at nearby Dromore Wood.

 Sport and leisure

 The Burren's many limestone cliffs, particularly the sea-cliffs at Ailladie, are popular with rock-climbers.
 For cavers, there are a number of charted caves in the area, notably Pollnagollum.
 Doolin is a popular "base camp" for cavers, and is home to one of the two main cave-rescue stores of the Irish Cave Rescue Organisation.

 The Burren is popular with walkers and trails include the Burren Way, often taken over a five-day period, and the Cliffs of Moher Coastal Walk of 18 km.

 The Burren also has a range of local Gaelic Athletic Association clubs, soccer clubs and other sporting groups.
-While the landscape is challenging for maintenance of golf clubs, there are facilities near Gort and Lahinch.